European Research Council (ERC) Starting Grant: Digital platforms: Pricing, variety and quality provision

 - Hai Anh Vu (RA for Linus Dahlander)

 +We have many research assistants supporting our faculty.
 Above, we have only noted those with longer contracts.
-Additionally, we have a pool of research assistants (FRA-Faculty Research Assistants), who are available to the faculty on an ad hoc basis.
+Additionally, we have a position, FRA-Faculty Research Assistants, who is available to the faculty on an ad hoc basis.